mumair01/jeffersonize/README.md

 ## Usage

-Jeffersonize is a command line tool that that does bi-directional conversions between CHAT and CAlite.
+jeffersonize is a command line tool that that does bi-directional conversions between CHAT and CAlite.
 If you convert from calite2chat, it will take a CA (.ca) file as input, and create a CHAT (.cha) file as output.
 If you go from chat2calite, it will do the opposite.

 * Use the 'mode' argument to specify which direction you're converting:
   * calite2chat